CheongLoic/ECE-NodeJS-Lab-2019/README.md

 ## About this repository
 This repository contains folders with weekly labs.
-There is a README.md file in each folder to present the content and how to run it The final project in NodeJS is in the folder `Final-Project-NodeJS`
+There is a README.md file in each folder to present the content and how to run it.

+The final project in NodeJS is in the folder `Final-Project-NodeJS`.

 ## Run instructions
 1. Choose an editor of your choice (VS Code, WebStorm, Atom, Sublime Text, TextWrangler, Notepad++; etc.)